zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-11.md

 Tim says, “These,” meaning, these people, “are also  the bellwethers for when a trend has run its course.”
 A “bellwether” (bellweth er) is a person or group or thing that indicates how something is changing or that pr edicts the future in some way.
 We might consider the word “bellwether” very simila r to the word “predictor” – an indication of how things will turn out in the futur e.
 For example, college campuses and universities are often bellwethers of larger so cial change.
 The change starts at the university and then becomes more popular in other parts of society.

  A “bellwether,” then, would be a person in this cas e who will indicate that there is some major or larger change that will take place in  the future.
 If you’re a trendsetter – if you’re a person who is influential  – when you change, that means that the rest of the world will change sometime in the future.
 So, looking at you can help us predict how things will change with oth er people in the future.
 The expression “to run its course” (course) means to en d – to no longer be popular, in this case.
-When a trend has run its course, it is n o longer popular.
+When a trend has run its course, it is no longer popular.
 It is no longer something that people are doing.

 Heidi says, “Can’t you just see what people are buy ing?”
 She’s wondering why Tim has to do all this research.
 Tim says, “By then ,” meaning by the time people buy things, “it’s too late.”
 “Those are people who are jumping on the bandwagon, not the movers and shakers.”
 Tim is saying that it’ s too late to wait and see what becomes popular in terms of the general public, the  average person.
 You have to be able to see what will be popular in the near fut ure.